-- research grants
+- Research grants

-- career development grants
+- Career development grants

-- education grants
+- Education grants

-- travel grants
+- Resource/equipment grants

-Here is the answer: If you get your grant writing skills right and your grant stands out from the crowd, then the chances of securing funds increase considerably.
+So, why write medical grants?
+Why is it important to hone your medical grant writing skills?
+If you refine your grant writing skills and your grant stands out from the crowd, then the chance of securing funds increases considerably.

-Analyzing the research question
+Analyzing the Research Question

 Once you describe the research question, you may need to read all the literature available to ensure that your research question has not already been answered.